jgille/dropwizard-monitoring/README.md

 µMon Dropwizard
 =====================

 This project contains a Dropwizard bundle that will extend the health checking functionality of Dropwizard.
+It's written for Dropwizard 1.0.0.

 It adds a couple of features: